September 2, 2021

 Professor of Law and Chancellor’s Social Justice Scholar at Rutgers University Law School

 This blog is part of ACS’s Blog Symposium exploring the Legal Legacy of 9/11.
-Please click here to see other contributions to this symposium.

 Twenty years ago, America experienced the worst terrorist attack in its history, triggering a “War on Terror” against Muslim communities.
 Today, our nation is undergoing a moment of racial reckoning.
 Tens of millions of Americans, especially our youth, are recognizing that systemic racism is pervasive.
 Their attempts to upend such systems offers an important insight: words matter.